Gagua Cherif Latrine Project – Senegal

 Gague Cherif, Region of Fatick, Senegal

 Gagua Cherif is a small village with a population of 1,000 people, located in the Fatick region of Senegal.
-The village is 17 kilometer south from Foundiogne and it is surrounded by the Sine Saloum delta.
+The village is 17 kilometers south from Foundiogne and it is surrounded by the Sine Saloum delta.
 The local language spoken in Gagua Cherif is Sereer, one of the minority languages spoken in Senegal.

-In Gagua Cherif, like most rural villages in Senegal, farming and fishing are the main source of income for families.
+In Gagua Cherif, like most rural villages in Senegal, farming and fishing are the main sources of income for families.
 Peanuts, millet, and corn are sold after the farming season to provide a yearly income.

 The women are the central force of the community.
 They wake up for 5:30 am prayers and work throughout the day until dinner is finished around 9 pm.
 They pull water for the family, work in the fields, take care of the children, cook all the meals, and keep the house clean.

 Due to the lack of financial means, combined with a lack of education on improved water and sanitation practices, there are few simple latrines in Gagua Cherif.

 Out of the 60 households that were randomly selected for a baseline study, 29 households reported not having functional latrines.
 The average households size has 7 to 15 people.
 Households that did not have functional latrines reported using the field for open defecation.

 70% of households reported having children under the age of six.
 Not only is this age group more susceptible to WASH-related illness such as diarrhea, but they are also more likely to be suffer from severe malnutrition.